 The Company was one of several defendants in a lawsuit in the Superior Court of the State of California (Los Angeles County) brought in December 2008 by Retirement Housing Foundation and several affiliates relating to the plaintiffs' issuance of auction-rate securities insured by the Company.
 The plaintiffs allege that the Company's insurance of securities backed by sub-prime mortgages was not financially responsible and was contrary to the Company's statement about its investment practices, and that when the Company's credit rating was downgraded from "A" to "CCC" after the collapse of the sub-prime market in December 2007, the plaintiffs were forced to refinance their securities.
 On December 18, 2014, the court granted summary judgment in favor of the Company.
 Plaintiffs filed notice of appeal on March 19, 2015 and filed their opening appellate brief on October 6, 2015.
-The appeal was fully briefed as of February 2016 and oral arguments are expected by the end of 2016.
+The appeal was fully briefed as of February 2016 and in December 2016 supplemental briefing was provided at the request of the Court on whether summary judgment may be affirmed on a ground not relied upon by the trial court.
+Oral arguments on the appeal have been continued to the second quarter of 2017.
 The other defendants reached confidential settlements with Retirement Housing Foundation.
 The Company believes that the issues raised in Plaintiffs' appeal are without merit and intends to defend itself vigorously.

 The Company (specifically, ACA Management, LLC) is one of many defendants in an action pending in New Mexico First Judicial District Court, in Santa Fe, filed in 2008 by Frank Foy on behalf of the State of New Mexico.
 The complaint alleges that Vanderbilt Capital Advisors (and certain affiliates) engaged in an unlawful "pay to play" scheme with various New Mexico state officials, causing two New Mexico state agencies to purchase certain worthless CDO investments, including some with which the Company was allegedly connected.
 The complaint seeks compensatory damages in excess of \$90 million, plus interest and civil penalties which the plaintiffs assert raise the claim to several hundred million dollars under certain New Mexico statutes, including the Fraud Against Taxpayers Act ("FATA").
 Further, the complaint seeks to impose joint and several liability on all defendants.
 In April 2010, the then-presiding judge ruled that the retroactive nature of FATA was unconstitutional.
 The ruling was affirmed by the New Mexico Court of Appeals.
 However, on June 25, 2015, the Supreme Court of the State of New Mexico reversed and held that FATA is constitutional.
 The New Mexico Supreme Court also consolidated multiple related cases and reassigned the consolidated proceeding to a new district judge.
-Briefing by the various parties currently is focused on the New Mexico Attorney General's motion to dismiss and Vanderbilt's motion to confirm its settlement with the Attorney General.
+Briefing by the various parties continues to be focused on the New Mexico Attorney General's motion to dismiss and Vanderbilt's motion to confirm its settlement with the Attorney General.
 If either motion is granted, it is likely the Company will be dismissed from the suit.
-Early in the proceeding, ACA moved to dismiss the complaint for lack of personal jurisdictional discovery.
+Early in the proceeding, ACA moved to dismiss the complaint for lack of personal jurisdiction and the then-presiding judge deferred ruling on the Company's jurisdictional motion pending jurisdictional discovery.
 The Company's jurisdictional motion remains pending while the other motions are adjudicated.
 To the extent activity directly involving the Company resumes in the case, the Company intends to continue to defend itself vigorously.